 ADVANCED CATARACT SURGERY

 1 Micro-incision Phacoemulsification Surgery

-Micro-incision phacoemulsification is the current gold standard of cataract removal.
+Micro-incision phacoemulsification is the current global standard of cataract removal.
 It uses ultrasound energy to liquify the cataract enabling the emulsified cataract to be removed through a small wound.
 With incision sizes of between 2 and 3mm in width, stitches are usually not required as the wounds are self-sealing, allowing for greater comfort and improved speed of recovery.